 Prytaneion

-The Prytaneion was a building in the ancient city of Ephesus, near the State Agora and the Temple of Domitian.
+The Prytaneion was a building in the ancient city of Ephesus Turkey, near the State Agora and the Temple of Domitian.
 It was an important center of civic life in the city, as a hub of political, religious, and cultural activity.
+If you wonder how ephesus look at night visit Ephesus at night

 The Prytaneion was used as the residence of the city’s chief magistrates, the Prytaneis.
 They were responsible for overseeing the city’s affairs and ensuring uphelding its laws.
 The building also served as a place of assembly for the city council.
 They made the important decisions about the governance of the city in there.